THE FACTS: I have been estranged from my family for many years. I want to be sure that family members are not able to inherit from my estate

 It is important to note that only certain family members have the right to contest a will.
 If you have children, for example, they could contest your will because, if you died without a will, they would be in line to inherit.

 In that case, your siblings could not contest your will because your children have priority.
 Your siblings could only contest your will if you die without a spouse, parents or children.
 When deciding how to proceed with your estate plan, it will be helpful to understand the circumstances under which certain family members can try to recover against your estate.

 If you are serious about protecting your estate from your family, you should consult with an experienced estate planning attorney.
 Working with an attorney who regularly deals with the issue of estranged family members is the best way to ensure that your estate plan will meet your needs.

-Linda M. Toga, Esq. provides personalized service and peace of mind to her clients in the areas of estate planning, real estate, marital agreements and litigation.
+Linda M. Toga, Esq. provides legal services in the areas of estate planning, real estate, small business services and litigation from her East Setauket office.
 Visit her website at www.lmtogalaw.com or call 631-444-5605 to schedule a free consultation.